 This command returns information similar to the following text:

-ssh-agentis not running.
-See the agent startup scripts information at Using ssh-agent with ssh (http://mah.everybody.org/docs/ssh) or consult your SSH client documentation for specific steps on installing and configuring
+ssh-agentisn't running.
+For more information, see the agent startup scripts information at Using ssh-agent with ssh (http://mah.everybody.org/docs/ssh) or consult your SSH client documentation.

-Once you have verified that ssh-agent is running, use the following to add your SSH private key to the agent:
+Once you've verified that ssh-agent is running, use the following to add your SSH private key to the agent: